Main Line Pickleball Courts and Q&A With a Main Line Pro

 485 Falcon Road, Wayne

-With six permanent courts, this park attracts lots of pickleheads.
+With six permanent courts, Bob White Park attracts lots of pickleheads.
 Check with Upper Merion Township if you need to bring your own net.

 Clem Macrone Park